mnit-rtmc/iris/docs/alerts.md

 Select the `View ➔ Alerts ➔ Alert Configurations` menu item.

 This dialog displays the alert configurations and allows creating new ones.
-A configuration links specific alert properties with a sign group and one or more alert messages.
+A configuration links specific alert properties with a DMS hashtag and one or more alert messages.

 To create a new alert configuration, press the `Create` button.
 After the new configuration appears in the list, select it and assign the desired properties to match.
-Also, select a sign group and create one or more messages.
+Also, select a DMS hashtag and create one or more messages.

 ### Event Types